bit-man14/vending/README.md

 ## Main Features

-Security, including new user registration and full user management for ADMIN.
+**Spring Security**, including new user registration and full user management for ADMIN.
 Users can get roles assigned by admin.
 ADMIN - full access and rights to manage all users.
 USER - can edit and contribute but without deletion.
 READER - only contribution and reading.